Dr. Rebecca Bates, Professor & Chair, Distinguished Faculty Scholar

 PhD | Faculty

-Dr. Rebecca Bates is a Professor and Chair in the Department of Integrated Engineering at Minnesota State University, Mankato where she directs three upper-division, project-based learning engineering programs, Iron Range Engineering & Twin Cities Engineering and the new IRE Bell Program.
+Dr. Rebecca Bates is a Professor and Chair in the Department of Integrated Engineering at Minnesota State University, Mankato where she directs our upper-division, project-based and co-op-based learning engineering programs, Iron Range Engineering & Twin Cities Engineering.
 These cutting edge programs were recognized with the 2017 ABET Innovation Award and the 2018 Minnesota High Tech Association’s Tekne Award for STEM Workforce Development.
-She was recognized as a Distinguished Faculty Scholar in 2015.
+She was recognized by the University as a Distinguished Faculty Scholar and is a Fellow of the American Society for Engineering Education.

 She joined the National Science Foundation (NSF) in 2015 as a rotator Program Officer in the Division of Human Resource Development (HRD) in the Directorate of Education and Human Resources (EHR) where she worked through 2016.
 She supported the Historically Black Colleges and Universities Undergraduate Program (HBCU-UP), the Tribal Colleges and Universities Program (TCUP) and the Alliances for Graduate Education & the Professoriate (AGEP) program.
 In 2017, she was a half-time Program Officer in the Division of Undergraduate Education where she supported the IUSE-EHR (Improving Undergraduate STEM Education) program.